Florian Mayer: 2012

 Mayer withdrew from the Australian Open due to injury.
 He couldn't win consecutively until the Miami Masters, where he defeated Ivan Dodig and Indian Wells finalist John Isner.
 He then lost in the fourth round to Jo-Wilfried Tsonga.

-Mayer reached the Wimbledon quarter-finals for the first time since 2004 Wimbledon.
-In the quarter finals, he lost to top seed Novak Djokovic.
+Mayer reached the Wimbledon quarterfinals for the first time since 2004 Wimbledon.
+In the quarterfinals, he lost to top seed Novak Djokovic.

 2013

 Mayer reached quarter-final of Shanghai Masters and defeated French Open finalist David Ferrer.

 2014

 Mayer first played in Doha.
-He defeated Michał Przysiężny, then third seeded Andy Murray who returned from injury layoff, then Victor Hanescu who upset Fernando Verdasco.
-He then lost to Gaël Monfils in the semi-finals.
+He defeated Michał Przysiężny, then third seeded Andy Murray who returned from injury layoff, then Victor Hănescu who upset Fernando Verdasco.
+He then lost to Gaël Monfils in the semifinals.

 He reached the fourth round for the first time at the Australian Open.
 He defeated 14th seed Mikhail Youzhny in the second round, then 20th seed Jerzy Janowicz in straight sets in the third round.
-In the fourth round, he was defeated by 3rd seed David Ferrer in 4 sets.
+In the fourth round, he was defeated by 3rd seed David Ferrer in four sets.